tracybporter/file-grep-bash-example/README.md

     1. Confirm both tests methods run successfully.
 1. Run the script with your files.
     1. **master.txt**: Replace the test master.txt with your list of unique matching patterns (e.g. serial numbers)
     1. **data-files directory**: Replace all the files in this directory.
-The names of the files is NOT important.
+The filenames MUST have a `.txt` extension.
     1. Execute the script: `./search-all-data-files.sh > matching-rows.txt`